SihaoCheng/SihaoCheng.github.io/music.md

 <br>
 <img src="https://github.com/SihaoCheng/SihaoCheng.github.io/blob/master/yamaha_recorders.jpg?raw=true" width="400" />

-Below I list some recordings I was listening recently and love so much.
+Below, I list some recordings I was listening recently and love so much.
 I hope my readers who come across this page will resonate.
 I will update this list regularly.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/x8F1ThI9KSg?start=10765" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Mozart's symphony No.33, played by [Josef Krips](https://en.wikipedia.org/wiki/Josef_Krips) and Royal Concertgebouw Orchestra (Netherlands).
+This is one of my favourite symphony of Mozart, for its liveliness and loveliness!
+All the four movements are quite interesting.
+After all, music is not just sound; it is the sound from Muse!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VhWyP0YNwGU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Bach played by Glenn Gould.
 I also just watched a documentary about [Gould](https://www.youtube.com/watch?v=pL9YjM1BqgY), which is so inspiring and encouraging.